Morphometrics: Outline analysis

 EFA also suffers from redundancy in that not all variables are independent.
 On the other hand, it is possible to apply them to complex curves without having to define a centroid; this makes removing the effect of location, size and rotation much simpler.

-The perceived failings of outline morphometrics are that it doesn't compare points of a homologous origin, and that it oversimplifies complex shapes by restricting itself to considering the outline and not internal changes.
+The perceived failings of outline morphometrics are that it does not compare points of a homologous origin, and that it oversimplifies complex shapes by restricting itself to considering the outline and not internal changes.
 Also, since it works by approximating the outline by a series of ellipses, it deals poorly with pointed shapes.

 One criticism of outline-based methods is that they disregard homology – a famous example of this disregard being the ability of outline-based methods to compare a scapula to a potato chip.
 Such a comparison which would not be possible if the data were restricted to biologically homologous points.
 An argument against that critique is that, if landmark approaches to morphometrics can be used to test biological hypotheses in the absence of homology data, it is inappropriate to fault outline-based approaches for enabling the same types of studies.